Food Allergies: Common Questions about Public Policy, Advocacy and the Law

-I want my child to carry his epinephrine auto-injector, but the school nurse says he can’t.
-Is there a law that says he can?
+I want my child to carry his epinephrine auto-injectors, but the school says he may not.
+Is there a law that says he may?

-Every state in the country has legislation in place allowing students, with appropriate consent (typically from a physician), to carry prescribed epinephrine at school.
+Every state in the country has legislation in place that requires the schools in that state to allow students, with appropriate consent (typically from a physician), to carry prescribed epinephrine auto-injectors at school.
 Depending on the wording of the law, the permission to carry may also extend to activities held on school property, and during transportation to and from school or school-related events.
 Click here to access information about the law in your state.

 Where can I find out if my state allows undesignated stock epinephrine in schools?

 Nearly every state has passed legislation or guidelines regarding stocking undesignated epinephrine auto-injectors.
 Click here to view a map of the current status of undesignated stock epinephrine in states across the U.S.

 My state allows stock epinephrine in schools, but my child’s school doesn’t have any in the building.
 Is that legal?

 While almost all states have passed legislation or guidelines regarding stocking undesignated epinephrine auto-injectors in schools, the rules differ by state.
 Some states require schools to stock epinephrine and other states allow schools to stock epinephrine.
 If a state allows schools to stock epinephrine, they are not required to do so.
 Click here to view a map of the current status of stock epinephrine in states across the U.S.